Microsoft/azure-docs.pl-pl/articles/storage/files/storage-files-monitoring.md

 ### <a name="azure-portal"></a>[Witryna Azure Portal](#tab/azure-portal)

-1. Zaloguj się w witrynie Azure Portal.
+1. Zaloguj się do witryny Azure Portal.

 2. Przejdź do konta magazynu.